ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/public/Readme.md

 #### Activate Trigger for the Pipeline

-If your trigger is deployed along with pipeline, you have to explicitly activate that trigger as shown below.
+If the trigger is deployed along with pipeline, you have to explicitly activate that trigger as shown below.

 ![Activate Trigger](https://github.com/ayesha-kr/covid-one-click-deployment/blob/master/datasets/covid-19/definitive-healthcare/public/images/activateTrigger.gif)